5. Skip to content

 5. Insufficient PSU Capacity

-• Motors work at low forces but fault at high forces
+• Symptoms: Voltage correct at idle but drops under load, motors work at low forces but fault at high forces, FAULT_UNDERVOLTAGE during intense FFB

 Ground Loops and Electrical Noise

 Poor DC connections can introduce ground loops that cause both power delivery issues and USB instability.
-If you experience both motor power issues and USB connection issues simultaneously, inspect DC connections first - fixing the DC path often resolves USB issues as well.
+If you experience both motor power issues and USB connection issues simultaneously, inspect DC connections first—fixing the DC path often resolves USB issues as well.

-6.2.2.3 Verification After Repairs¶
+5.2.2.3 Verification After Repairs

-• Should remain above 18V under typical FFB load
+1. Measure DC voltage - Should read ~20V with no load, remain above 18V under typical FFB load

-2. Check motor status in Configurator:
+2. Check motor status in Configurator - Should show RUNNING, not OFFLINE or FAULT_UNDERVOLTAGE

-6.3 USB Connection Issues¶
+5.3 USB Connection Issues

-Issue: The Rhino exhibits intermittent connection problems, instability, or appears to disconnect and reconnect frequently.
+The Rhino exhibits intermittent connection problems, instability, or appears to disconnect and reconnect frequently.
 This typically manifests as effects stuttering, dropping out momentarily, or the device appearing offline in VPforce Configurator.

-Common Causes & Solutions:
+5.3.1 Common Causes & Solutions

 Check the following items in order: